ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 as we've done above with the dotted line "insert."
 Instead, we make a separate diagram with the title "Step 2" that represents the step graph contained within Step 2.
+In this diagram, we show a little "mini-map" of the levels of hierarchy above, highlighting in red the step that we are diagramming the inside of.
+Think of this like a "You are Here!" label.

 At the top level of the step hierarchy, the pipeline schema splits the entity resolution task into very coarse steps,